12 Best Microsoft Access Alternatives: Tested & Reviewed

 Features

-• Lightweight & serverless: Everything is contained in one file — easy to manage and move around.
+• Lightweight & serverless: Data is contained in one file, so it’s easy to manage and move around.

 • No server required: Just drop the file and start using it.
 Super simple setup!